bisforboman/exjobb/Weekly/week36.md

 # Week 35

 Next week's objectives are prioritized in ascending order.
+The writing task has been crossed out since we said it wasn't as important but should'd written some on the Specification instead.

 ## Last week's objectives